What is a J-1 Visa Sponsor?

 You can find yourself in two situations:

-- The company has hosted J-1 holders in the past, and they already have a J-1 sponsor they work with.
-In this case, you may not have any other choice but to choose that sponsor organization.
+1. The company has hosted J-1 holders in the past, they already work with a sponsor agency, and they pay for your visa.
+In this case, you may not have any other choice but to choose that sponsor.

-- The host company doesn’t have any preference and leaves you the option of which sponsor to choose.
+2. The host company doesn’t have any preference and leaves you the option of which sponsor to choose.
+We, USponsorMe Exchange, are a J-1 agency and can sponsor you for your J-1!

 In the first case, depending on your relationship with the company, you can either accept the sponsor or try to negotiate for a different one.
 As we will explain below, many sponsors offer the same services but with different prices and varying parameters.